Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Lakers

 Aaron Gordon Insights vs. the Lakers

+- Gordon is responsible for taking 10.7% of his team's field goal attempts this season with 11.2 per game.

-- He's attempted 2.5 threes per game, or 6.8% of his team's shots from beyond the arc this season.
+- He's made 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

 - Gordon's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.

-- Defensively, the Lakers are ranked 20th in the NBA, giving up 116.6 points per game.
+- Conceding 116.6 points per game, the Lakers are the 20th-ranked squad in the NBA on defense.

-- On the boards, the Lakers have conceded 44.9 rebounds per contest, which puts them 25th in the league.
+- The Lakers are the 25th-ranked squad in the league, allowing 44.9 rebounds per game.

-- Looking at assists, the Lakers are ranked 15th in the NBA, allowing 25.7 per game.
+- Giving up 25.7 assists per game, the Lakers are the 15th-ranked squad in the league.

 Aaron Gordon vs. the Lakers